jogonzal/MinimalisticFlickDelayRepro/README.md

 ----
 1. Open index.html
-2. On a Surface Pro 3 or 4, in Chrome or Firefox, try inking from left to right quickly with the stylus
+2. On a Surface Pro 3 or 4, in Chrome or Firefox, try inking from left to right quickly with the stylus You can also try inking in a curve to notice the missing dots
-3. For a video of this behavior, see the video attached (PENDING NAME)
+3. For a video of this behavior, see the video attached (ReproChrome.mp4, ReproFireFox.mp4)

 Expected
 ----